 Teeth whitening is ideal for people who have healthy, unrestored teeth (no fillings) and gums.
 Individuals with yellow tones to their teeth respond best.
 But this cosmetic procedure is not recommended for everyone.

 Whitening gels are clear, peroxide-based gels applied with a small brush directly to the surface of your teeth.
 Instructions vary depending on the strength of the peroxide.
 Follow the directions on the product carefully.
-Initial results are seen in a few days and final results are sustained for about four months.
+Initial results are seen in a few days, and final results last about 4 months.
+A full course takes between 10 and 14 days.
+You may need to apply them twice a day.
+You can buy whitening strips and gels from your pharmacy, dentist, or online for around $10 to $55.

 Whitening strips are very thin, virtually invisible strips that are coated with a peroxide-based whitening gel.
 The strips should be applied according to the instructions on the label.
-Initial results are seen in a few days and final results are sustained for about four months.
+Initial results are seen in a few days, and final results last about 4 months.

 Among the newest whitening products available are whitening rinses.
-Like most mouthwashes, they freshen breath and help reduce dental plaque and gum disease.
-But these products also include ingredients, such as hydrogen peroxide in some, which whiten teeth.
+Like most mouthwashes, they freshen breath and reduce dental plaque and gum disease.
+But these products also include ingredients, such as hydrogen peroxide in some, that whiten teeth.
 Manufacturers say it may take 12 weeks to see results.
 You just swish them around in your mouth for 60 seconds twice a day before brushing your teeth.
 However, some experts say that rinses may not be as effective as other over-the-counter whitening products.
-Because a whitening rinse is only in contact with the teeth for such a short time -- just two minutes a day compared to 30 minutes for many strips -- it may have less of an effect.
+Because a whitening rinse is only in contact with the teeth for such a short time -- just 2 minutes a day compared to 30 minutes for many strips -- it may have less of an effect.
+To give whitening mouthwashes a boost, some people rinse first and then brush their teeth with a whitening toothpaste.
+Be ready to spend around $5 per bottle.

 In-office bleaching provides the quickest way to whiten teeth.
 With in-office bleaching, the whitening product is applied directly to the teeth.
 These products can be used in combination with heat, a special light, or a laser.
 Results are seen in only one, 30- to 60-minute treatment.
 But to achieve dramatic results, several appointments are usually needed.
 However, with in-office bleaching, dramatic results can be seen after the first treatment.
 This type of whitening is also the most expensive approach.